 3 slices bacon, finely chopped

 1 cup vialone nano, arborio, or carnaroli rice

 2 tbsp white wine (pinot grigio or other mildly flavoured wine)

 1 cup frozen green peas, or fresh if possible

 2 cups gruyere cheese, grated

-3. Add the hot stock to the rice 1 cup at a time, allowing the rice to absorb the liquid before adding another cup.
+- Add the hot stock to the rice 1 cup at a time, allowing the rice to absorb the liquid before adding another cup.
 Continue stirring while adding the stock.
 Test the rice for doneness after 3 cups have been added, and add a bit more stock if necessary.
 This will take about 20 to 30 minutes, and the rice should have a bit of a chew but be fully cooked through the grain.
-At the fifteen-minute mark, add the frozen peas.
+At the fifteen-minute mark, add the frozen peas (if using fresh peas add them at the ten-minute mark).
 The finished risotto should be wet, like a soupy porridge consistency.

 - Once the rice is cooked, take the pan off the heat and vigorously stir in the gruyere and the second tablespoon of butter.
 Pour into a dish and serve immediately.